netdata/netdata/health/README.md

 Netdata supports 3 internal indexes for variables that will be used in health monitoring.

 <details markdown="1"><summary>The variables below can be used in both chart alarms and context templates.</summary>

-Although the `alarm_variables` link shows you variables for a particular chart, the same variables can also be used in templates for charts belonging to the same [context](../web/README.md#contexts).
+Although the `alarm_variables` link shows you variables for a particular chart, the same variables can also be used in templates for charts belonging to a given [context](../web/README.md#contexts).
 The reason is that all charts of a given contexts are essentially identical, with the only difference being the [family](../web/README.md#families) that identifies a particular hardware or software instance.
 Charts and templates do not apply to specific families anyway, unless if you explicitly limit an alarm with the [alarm line `families`](#alarm-line-families).
 </details>

 -   **chart local variables**.
 All the dimensions of the chart are exposed as local variables.
 The value of $this for the other configured alarms of the chart also appears, under the name of each configured alarm.